apacheli/discord-api-libs/CONTRIBUTING.md

 * Must have a future.
 The library in question doesn't have to be completed at the time of submitting, but must at least be maintained.
 * Must be written in a known language.
 Esolangs are not allowed.
+* If you do not own the library, make sure to contact the owner first before submitting.

 When adding a library, it must be sorted alphabetically by language and name.
 It must be formatted like so:
 ```md
 * [repo_name](repo_url "repo_name")
 ```

+Some discontinued libraries are listed for historical purposes.
+Libraries will automatically be marked as discontinued if they haven't had a commit in 1 year.